Charlotte Child Custody LAWYER

 Attorney Jim Warren will devote his personal attention to your goals and support your efforts to reach a child custody arrangement that upholds your parental rights and satisfies the laws of North Carolina.

 Reaching a resolution peacefully can protect your child from the stress and emotions of a custody battle.
 Nevertheless, if a civil agreement is not possible, our law firm is prepared to fight for your interests in family court.
-Call (704) 741-1763 or use our online form for straightforward advice and compassionate guidance.
+Call (704) 741-1763 or use our online form for straightforward advice and compassionate guidance from our Charlotte child custody attorneys.

 • “BEST Family Law attorney, by far.
 I've known Mr. Warren since the mid 90's and would use no other in a Divorce situation.
 EXTREMELY professional and will fight for you, all the way.” - Greg H.